Local LLM Benchmarks on RTX PRO 6000 Blackwell (2026): 8 Models, Real Numbers

 | RAM | 172 GB |

 Does CPU/RAM matter?
 For these tests, no. All models loaded fully into VRAM (zero CPU offloading, ngl=99).
-CPU only handles tokenization and the initial file load - both negligible.
-RAM is used while reading the GGUF from disk into VRAM; irrelevant once loaded.
+CPU only handles tokenization and the initial file load, both negligible.
+RAM gets used while reading the GGUF from disk into VRAM; irrelevant once loaded.
 The bottleneck is GPU memory bandwidth.

 Methodology